Saturday, September 8, 2018

 Quilting friends brought "show and tell" with their visits.
 Here's Sheila with her Sunflower quilt and me with Wanda's Zig-Zag.

-Jenny shared fresh-picked cherry tomatoes and basil from her garden, and Jean baked a delicious peach cobbler and the best blueberry pie I've ever tasted!
+Jenny shared fresh-picked cherry tomatoes and basil from her garden, and Jean baked a delicious peach cobbler (with real Georgia peaches) and the best blueberry pie we've ever tasted!

 Local troubadour, Bill Glaysher, serenaded me one afternoon.
 Swoon!

-Who helped me make this online purchase?
+Which enabling friend helped make this online purchase?
 I couldn't resist a few new American Jane fabrics.

-We were invited to a lovely bridal shower hosted by friends for their daughter and son-in-law-to-be.
-What lured us out on a 97-degree day was the promise of mango mimosas and eight different kinds of cake.
-It did not disappoint!
+We were also invited to a bridal shower hosted by friends, Mark and Linda.
+What lured us out on a 97-degree day was the promise of mimosas and eight different kinds of cake!

 Thanks for all the love, my friends.
-You certainly helped make it a memorable summer!
+You made it a truly memorable summer!

 Saturday, May 5, 2018